 Dr. Monica Quintanilla Goldstein is a California native who relocated to Santa Barbara from her home city Los Angeles in 2020.
 Monica received her Bachelor’s degree in Kinesiology with a rehabilitation emphasis in 2015 from California State University, Los Angeles (CSULA).
 After graduation, Monica worked as a faculty instructor at CSULA’s The Mobility Center, where she educated university students in therapeutic exercise for pediatric and adult community clients.
 Monica graduated from West Coast University – Center for Graduate Studies with her Doctor of Occupational Therapy degree in 2020.

-A clinical rotation at UCLA Outpatient Rehabilitation sparked Monica's passion for neurorehabilitation and pediatric occupational therapy, specifically feeding interventions.
-Monica holds an advanced practice certification in neurological rehabilitation and continuing education in infant feeding.
-Monica has clinical experience in outpatient rehab, post-acute care, skilled nursing, and home-based occupational therapy.
+A clinical rotation at UCLA Outpatient Rehabilitation sparked Monica’s passion for neurorehabilitation and pediatric occupational therapy, specifically feeding interventions.
+Monica’s dedication to promoting breath and airway health is deeply rooted in her personal experience with orofacial myofunctional disorders and their profound impact on sleep.
+This journey fuels her commitment to providing comprehensive therapy that addresses both the immediate needs and long-term well-being of her infant, children, and adult patients.
+Monica holds an advanced practice certification in neurological rehabilitation and continuing education in infant feeding, breath and airway, and orofacial myofunctional myology.
+Monica has clinical experience in outpatient rehab, post-acute care, skilled nursing, early intervention, and home-based occupational therapy.

 When not practicing occupational therapy, Monica spends her time with her husband, Aaron, and daughter, Scout—living their very best lives together.